 Colouring your hair can be a great way of expression, but in my case, it was worth it to ditch the dye and go au natural for a new way of hair care for myself.
+It can be better to just preserve the color with a color shampoo instead.
 Here are the five reasons why I decided to stop dyeing my hair.

 1. A sensitive scalp

 My scalp has always been sensitive.
 When I look back now, I realise colouring my hair for my sensitive scalp was a mistake.
 Whenever I used colour, I’d experience burning and itching for days after use; this was a sign that something just wasn’t right.
 I found a brand that was more gentle, but the burning and itching still continued, even though it was less harsh than before.

 A scalp soothing shampoo helped reduce the irritation, but only if I used it consistently for a few days.
 I came to the conclusion that if I wanted to properly care for my scalp and hair, putting a myriad of chemicals and colours on it wasn’t going to help.

 In the beginning of last autumn, I began experiencing minor hair loss.
 At first I dismissed it as my hair’s natural shedding cycle but just a little more than usual.
 However, as time went on the loss got worse and before long, my hair was shedding everywhere.
 I knew this wasn’t normal for me.
 Concerned, I made an appointment to see my doctor, where I discovered I had an inflamed scalp.